 I am a big fan of Fujifilm.
 It started with my curiosity to find out why Fuji photographers showcased it openly as their gear of choice.
 Undoubtedly, the 'Fuji look' in their photos was hard to ignore: a certain type of colour rendering, shadow fall-off, aesthetic ready-to-use JPEGs, and, of course, taken from vintage-inspired-stylish camera bodies.
 Glad I made the switch to Fujifilm six years ago.

 Rewinding back to 2016–17, I used to be fond of Carl Zeiss's classic line of lenses: the Planars, Distagons, and Sonnars.
-The unique character of the colour rendering, coupled with the famous Zeiss 3D pop in their images, convinced me to invest in them over native Nikon lenses; even at the cost of foregoing the convenience of autofocus capabilities.
+A unique character in the colour rendering, coupled with the famous Zeiss 3D pop in their images, convinced me to invest in them over native Nikon lenses; even at the cost of foregoing the convenience of autofocus capabilities.

 Lens: the average, the good, and the special ones